Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:Set-up and main assumptions} we first give the set-up and definition of $K$-acyclic orbital Dirac operator for a compact Lie group $K$ (Definition~\ref{dfn:K-acyclic orbital system}).
-We show that a deformation by a $K$-acyclic orbital Dirac operator has a compact resolvent on each isotypic component of the space of $L^2$-sections (Corollary~\ref{cor:K-Fredholm}), and hence, it gives an equivariant ($K$-Fredholm) index and a K-homology cycle in a natural way (Definition~\ref{dfn:[M]}).
-One of a key points in the proof is the presence of a proper function in the deformation.
-We also show that the resulting Fredholm index is equal to that obtained from a deformation using a large parameter instead of the proper function (Theorem~\ref{thm:FFY=F}).
-This deformation is closer to the deformation studied in \cite{Fujita-Furuta-Yoshida1}\cite{Fujita-Furuta-Yoshida2}.
-In Section~\ref{sec:Example of $D_K$} we construct a $K$-acyclic orbital Dirac operator (Definition~\ref{dfn:exD_K} and Proposition~\ref{prop:sufficientcondD_K}).
-This example arises naturally in the situation of Hamiltonian actions on symplectic manifold.
+In Section~\ref{sec:Example of $D_K$} we construct a $K$-acyclic orbital Dirac-type operator (Definition~\ref{dfn:exD_K} and Theorem~\ref{prop:sufficientcondD_K}) for a complete manifold equipped with an action of a compact torus $K$.
+This operator arises naturally in the situation of Hamiltonian actions on symplectic manifold.
 In Section~\ref{sec:Relation with Braverman type deformation} we show that our equivariant index is equal to the equivariant index obtained by Braverman's deformation (Theorem~\ref{thm:B=F}).
 In Section~\ref{sec:Product fomula} we summarize the product formula in useful two ways (Proposition~\ref{prop:productformula1} and Proposition~\ref{prop:productformula2}).
 Since the product formula itself can be obtained in the abstract framework of index theory of Fredholm operators we just confirm our set-up and statements.
 We also present two practical formulas which have key roles in Section~\ref{sec:Riemann-Roch character of proper Hamiltonian torus space}.
 In Section~\ref{sec:A vanishing theorem} we show a vanishing formula of index for fixed point subsets (Theorem~\ref{thm:vanish}), which is also important in the construction in Section~\ref{sec:Riemann-Roch character of proper Hamiltonian torus space}.
 In Section~\ref{sec:Riemann-Roch character of proper Hamiltonian torus space}, by using the constructions and discussions in the previous sections we define quantization of Hamiltonian torus manifolds as an equivariant index (Definition~\ref{dfn:equivindHam}).
 For our quantization we show [Q,R]=0 theorem (Theorem~\ref{noncpt[Q,R]=0}) and a Danilov-type formula for toric case (Theorem~\ref{thm:noncptDanilov}).
 The proofs are straightforward from the localization property of our index to lattice points and product formulas.
 In Section~\ref{sec:Comments and further discussions} we explain some future problems concerning quantization of Hamiltonian loop group spaces and a relation between the deformation and KK-product.
+In Appendix~\ref{sec:Set-up and main assumptions} we give a general machinery to have an equivariant index and a K-homology cycle by using $K$-acyclic orbital Dirac-type operator.
+We show that a deformation by a $K$-acyclic orbital Dirac-type operator has a compact resolvent on each isotypic component of the space of $L^2$-sections (Corollary~\ref{cor:K-Fredholm}), and hence, it gives an equivariant ($K$-Fredholm) index and a K-homology cycle in a natural way (Definition~\ref{dfn:[M]}).
+We also show that the resulting Fredholm index is equal to that obtained from a deformation using a large parameter instead of the proper function (Theorem~\ref{thm:FFY=F}).
+This deformation is closer to the deformation studied in \cite{Fujita-Furuta-Yoshida1, Fujita-Furuta-Yoshida2}.